Thriving on Campus

 All People All Pathways

 Carleton University has partnered with the Community Addictions Peer Support Association (CAPSA) to bring weekly support meetings for those affected by substance use and addiction to campus.
 All People All Pathways is a peer support group facilitated by individuals with lived or living experience with substance use and addiction.
-There are separate groups for students and faculty/staff and these meetings will run weekly.

 BounceBack Ontario